Bitola: Ottoman rule

-Bitola's population itself was greatly diverse.
-It numbered some 50,000 at the end of the 19th century.
-There were around 7,000 Aromanians, most of whom fully embraced the Hellenic culture, although some preferred the Romanian culture.
-Bitola also had a significant Muslim population - 11,000 (Turks, Roma, and Albanians) as well as a Jewish community of 5,200.
-The Slavic-speakers were divided between the Bulgarian Exarchate - 8,000, and the Greek Patriarchate - 6,300.

 In 1894, Manastır was connected with Thessaloniki by train.
 The first motion picture made in the Balkans was produced by the Aromanian Manakis brothers in Manastır in 1903.
 In their honour, the annual Manaki Brothers International Cinematographers Film Festival is held in Bitola since 1979.

 In November 1905, the Secret Committee for the Liberation of Albania, a secret organization formed to fight for the liberation of Albania from the Ottoman Empire, was founded by Bajo Topulli and other Albanian nationalists and intellectuals.
 Three years later, the Congress of Manastir of 1908, which standardized the modern Albanian alphabet, was held in the city.
 The congress was held at the house of Fehim Zavalani.
 Mit'hat Frashëri was chairman of the congress.
 The participants in the Congress were prominent figures from the cultural and political life of Albanian-inhabited territories in the Balkans, and the Albanian diaspora.

 Ilinden Uprising

 The Bitola region was a stronghold of the Ilinden Uprising.
 The uprising was conceived in 1903 in Thessaloniki by the Internal Macedonian Revolutionary Organization (IMRO).
 The uprising in the Bitola region was planned in Smilevo village in May 1903.
 Battles were fought in the villages of Bistrica, Rakovo, Buf, Skocivir, Paralovo, Brod, Novaci, Smilevo, Gjavato, Capari and others.
 Smilevo was defended by 600 rebels led by Dame Gruev and Georgi Sugarev.
 They were defeated and the villages were burned.